 It’s hard to plan and stay on track when you don’t know how you’ll feel each day.
+It’s easy to feel like you’re letting your kids down, and everyone else.

 My health is probably the best it’s been in 8 years and after graduating my two oldest daughters, I’ll only be homeschooling my youngest two.

 My daughter is 15 and will be a Sophomore and little man is 8 and entering the 3rd grade.
+(Since writing this post I have successfully graduated all three girls, so now it’s just me and little man.)

 This year should be a breeze right?
 After all, a few short years ago I was homeschooling four and very ill with chronic Lyme disease.